pkunlp-icler/FastV/README.md

 ```

-## Online Demo
+## 1. Online Demo

 We provide an [online demo](https://www.fastv.work/) for the FastV model.
 You can upload an image, enter a prompt, and select the number of layers to get the generated response and visualize the attention maps.

-This demo unveils the attention maps of the llava-1.5-7B model, given an image and prompt, to illustrate the inefficient attention phenomena prevalent in Large Vision-Language Models (LVLMs).

-if you want to start your own demo, you can use the following script:
+If you want to start your own demo, run the following script:
 ```bash
 python demo.py --model-path ./llava-v1.5-7b
 ```

-## Visualization: Inefficient Attention over Visual Tokens
+## 2. Visualization: Inefficient Attention over Visual Tokens

 we provide a script (./src/FastV/inference/visualization.sh) to reproduce the visualization result of each LLaVA model layer for a given image and prompt.